castellolambm18/seo-challenge/README.md

 # seo-challenge
-For an SEO challenge at CMS
+For a CMS SEO challenge.